spotify/luigi/doc/luigi_patterns.rst

 and you create tasks ``A(p1=1, p2=2, p3=0)``, ``A(p1=2, p2=3, p3=0)``,
 ``A(p1=3, p2=4, p3=1)``, you'll get them batched as
 ``A(p1=2, p2=3, p3=0)`` and ``A(p1=3, p2=4, p3=1)``.

+Note that batched tasks do not take up resources, only the task that ends up running will use resources.
+The scheduler only checks that there are sufficient resources for each task individually before batching them all together.

 Tasks that regularly overwrite the same data source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~